Penalties for Driving Without Insurance in Michigan

 - Denied coverage from preferred carriers

-So not only do preferred carriers blacklist you for 6 months but if you were caught by law enforcement driving without car insurance, they can surcharge you sometimes up to three years.
+So not only do preferred carriers blacklist you for six months but, if you were caught by law enforcement driving without car insurance, they can surcharge you sometimes up to three years.
 Many preferred car insurance carriers treat being caught by law enforcement without insurance the same as a speeding ticket.

 At-Fault Car Accidents With No Car Insurance